Harikrishna-GVSU/GVSU-CIS641-Lakers/docs/software_requirements_specification_final.md

 | NFR23 | The interface must be user-friendly.
 | NFR24 | Users must be able to trace the failure by looking into the log file.
 | NFR25 | The application must contain a message bar to show information or errors regarding the application.

+# Change management plan
+This section describes how a change in the Library Management System is managed.
+A change can be any introduction to the existing project that may affect the existing functionality.
+The change was introduced to improve the way in which the work is done.
+## Introduction
+It is a well-known fact that change is inevitable.
+A change can be driven by internal factors, external factors, or both.
+A change is implemented to make a process better and fix existing problems in a project.
+Change management involves applying a well-designed process and tools to people who are involved in that change.
+The people can be developers, testers, server teams, networking teams, etc.
+## Creating Goal
+Building a change management plan will start by establishing the goals of the plan.
+Understanding the changes is very important in defining the goals of a change.
+This not only includes giving software to employees and explaining how it works, but also how this change is going to impact the existing process.
+## Change team establishment
+People and resources are required to execute any change plan.
+In this process, we need to get the support of stakeholders of the product for the plan, and this increases the chance of success of the plan.
+Subject matter experts, managers, and team lead positions need to be established in order to support, divide work, and manage the work load of members of the team.
+## Developing the plan
+In product development, we need to fill the product backlog with a set of tasks and assign them a priority.
+We need to develop a timeline and meet the goals for each timeline.
+These can also be called deadlines.
+We can use project management tools such as JIRA, ALM in Azure Devops, etc. to track the progress of the plan.
+## Deployment
+The developed code will be tested in all possible ways, and after the testing and fixing bugs, the code will be deployed into production.
+This process can also be called code migration, which is done when an application is ready for release.
+## Training
+For training, the end-user specific documentation will be created from the end-user perspective, creating the steps that need to be followed.
+The end-user documentation will contain all the features of the application and the steps to follow to utilise the features.
+A dedicated resource will be placed to help the end users undergo the training.
+The support team will be there when the end users need any assistance or any customizations to the project.
+The support team will be trained in all the aspects necessary to provide customizations to the end user.
+## Ecosystem Integration
+There are many options to make sure that the change integrates with the customer's ecosystem.
+We can create teams that include both change management and project management practitioners.
+These people need to have open communication there by pushing forward with integration.
+Provide opportunities that are specific and concrete for integration.
+Gaining fundamental knowledge is key, along with knowledge of the company's internal project management process.
+## How to ensure that issues discovered are fixed?
+The only way to ensure the issues discovered are fixed is by testing the product.
+Unit testing needs to be done and any issues need to be fixed.
+Then comes integration testing.
+In integration testing, we will test all the related modules together.
+After integration testing, system testing needs to be performed.
+Regression testing will be performed to check if the new change impacts the existing process.
+User acceptance testing will be performed to determine whether the goals were met from the perspective of the end user.